Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 This mod makes it so that you pick plants just by activating them instead of opening them like a container.
 When harvesting, part of the plant you pick disappears.

 1. [Download Graphic Herbalism MWSE - OpenMW](https://www.nexusmods.com/morrowind/mods/46599)
-     - *Note: We will only need the Main File.*
+     - *Note: We will only need the Main File (ingnore the Update files).*
      - *Note: [Happy Harvesting](https://www.nexusmods.com/morrowind/mods/45627) does the same thing without the visual part.
 Purist players might prefer this mod instead.
 If you consider yourself a filthy purist, you can install Happy Harvesting and skip to Step 2.7: Weapon Sheathing.*

 2. In the zip file we just downloaded you'll find two folders ***00 Core + Vanilla Meshes*** and ***01 Optional - Smoothed Meshes***.
 Start with extracting the content of the ***00 Core + Vanilla Meshes*** folder to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.